 Several new potential DOS47 conjugates have been advanced by the Company.
-These potential new drug candidates may have application in pancreatic, colorectal, ovarian, and breast cancer; however, there is no assurance at this time that the research work can be completed successfully or whether any of these research candidates are suitable for development.
+These potential new drug candidates may have application in pancreatic, colorectal, ovarian, and breast cancer.
+However, there is no assurance at this time that the research work can be completed successfully or whether any of these research candidates are suitable for development.
 The Company has prepared laboratory-scale DOS47 immunoconjugate product candidates and continues to conduct in vitro and pilot animal efficacy research studies with these product candidates.
-The Company has not yet initiated formal preclinical investigations with these new DOS47 immunoconjugate product candidates, pending the outcome of its ongoing research studies and the need for further capital before doing so.
-The Company intends to apply for research grants from European agencies and to seek suitable partner institutions in Poland to further these studies.
-To this end, the Company has commenced the grant writing process.
+If these studies are positive, the Company intends to request a pre-IND meeting with the FDA in calendar 2015 to devise a development program.
+The Company has not yet initiated any formal preclinical investigations with these new DOS47 immunoconjugate product candidates, pending the research outcome, a potential meeting with the FDA and the need for further capital before doing so.

-The Company also has separate arrangements with the NRC for the identification of additional tumor-targeting antibodies for conjugation with DOS47 and testing of the resultant immunoconjugates.
-In the event that antibody candidates accessed via the NRC worthy of further development are identified, the Company will need to discuss development and licensing with NRC, which licenses may not be available on terms acceptable to the Company or at all.
+The Company also has separate arrangements with the NRC and is in discussion with third parties for the identification of additional tumor-targeting antibodies for conjugation with DOS47 and testing of the resultant immunoconjugates.
+In the event that antibody candidates worthy of further development are identified, the Company will need to discuss development and licensing with a third party, which licenses may not be available on terms acceptable to the Company or at all.